rodescamps/rodescamps.github.io/_posts/2021-09-29-Pydio-Broken-Access-Control.md

 # A modern open-source file-sharing solution

 [Pydio](https://pydio.com/) developped a file-sharing solution written in Go used by many large organisations worldwide.
 It is a direct competitor to other known solutions in it domain such as ownCloud, Nextcloud, Seafile, Syncthing, etc. As any web application, Pydio Cells is not immune to security issues, and I decided to target this solution during one week of research to assess its security level.
-This project seemed to be a perfect example of a modern [open-source](https://github.com/pydio/cells) web application used by many large companies, and I was curious to see how difficult it was to breach its defenses.
+This project seemed to be a perfect example of a modern [open-source web application](https://github.com/pydio/cells) used by many large companies, and I was curious to see how difficult it was to breach its defenses.
 I did not expect to obtain the results I present hereafter.

-The following three vulnerabilities affect the **Pydio Cells Home v2.2.9** solution.
+The following three vulnerabilities affect **Pydio Cells & Enterprise v2.2.9**.

 The detailed proofs of concept will be published soon in this post.